rtCamp/gutenberg-fields-middleware/README.md

 #### checked:

-Change the accessibility text to "On".
+Checked attribute of checkbox.
+Changes the accessibility text to "On/Off".

 - Type: `bool`
 - Required: No